 With stretched valuations and heightened volatility in the stock market today, a flexible approach to sector allocation is more important than ever.
 Our network believes financial stocks may be worth a closer look, and for good reason.
 Discover why John Hancock Regional Bank Fund’s opportunistic approach may be just the tactical allocation your clients’ portfolios need.

 Financials currently trade at a roughly 29%1 discount to their long-term median price-to-book ratio for the sector, even after the recent surge of investor interest.

 Financial stocks are trading at a significant discount to their long-term average1

 Rising interest rates have been a tailwind for regional bank stocks1

 Earnings for the S&P 500 Index overall have flattened in recent years, while financials sector earnings have accelerated due to stronger loan growth and a positive credit environment.
 In fact, financials sector earnings are expected to continue to expand, in part, due to rising interest rates and continued strength in the U.S. economy.

 Financial stocks’ recent earnings gains have outpaced the broad market1

 When it comes to financials sector exposure, bigger isn’t always better.
 Unlike market-cap-weighted passive approaches, this fund’s veteran portfolio team actively targets undervalued opportunities across the sector, including small and midsize regional banks and merger candidates.
-The result is an average market capitalization of just $4.6 billion,2 and a proven record of above-average performance and below-average risk.
+The results are an average market capitalization of just $10.77 billion2 and a proven record of above-average performance and below-average risk.

 John Hancock Regional Bank Fund Class A